efe30091994/auth-service/README.md

 3. If docker container is running then everything is OK

 # How to create test user
 1. Send the GET request to address localhost:8080/test in order to create test user with email efe30091994@mail.ru and password Quantori2024!
+(I know that it is weird to create test user in such way.
+But I did not want to write inserts, as it is a test task.
+On the other hand it would be easy for you to create test user in one click when you check how the service work)

 # How to check our service for auth
 1. Run the service in intellij idea ultimate, clicking the green triangle button RUN